This is from the website too :)

 Who Can Submit Queries

+We welcome queries from unpublished and previously published authors, agented or unagented.
 We are interested in Young Adult, New Adult, and Middle Grade sci-fi, psych-fi, paranormal, or urban fantasy, particularly those with a strong and interesting voice.
 We only take on new projects that inspire us and make us want to read more.

 Our Mission